natenka/pyneng-book-en/docs/source/book/25_db/sqlite3_execute.rst

     In [6]: query = "INSERT into switch values (?, ?, ?, ?)"

-The question marks in command are used to fill in the data that will be passed to execute().
+Question marks in command are used to fill in the data that will be passed to execute().

 Data can now be passed as follows: